 Pokhara is also the home for many adventure junkies with the thrill of rafting, hot air balloon Paragliding, Bungee jumping, and skydiving.
 Other activities include boating and cycling around the valley.
 Enjoy the best of your times in Pokhara Valley.

 Bandipur is a beautiful town established on the hilltop of the Himalayas.
 Popular for its natural/ cultural beauty and hospitality, this town offers a pleasing stay.
 Located about 143 km west of Kathmandu and 73 km south of Pokhara valley, this town has about 3,750 households.
 Bandipur is known for preserving the unique history of Newari culture over time.
 You can enjoy the typical Newari food with locally grown fresh vegetables.
 Bandipur is also known for its agricultural practices and silkworm farm.

 The houses, temples, and libraries around the place are worth a visit.
-You must visit Khadga Devi Temple, Padma Library, Bindabasini Temple, Thani Mai Temple, and Mahalaxmi Temple during the stay.
+You must visit Khadga Devi Temple, Padma Library, Bindabasini Temple, Thani Mai Temple, and Mahalaxmi Temple during your stay.
 About 2-3 hours of trek from Bandipur takes you to Siddha Cave- the biggest cave in Nepal.

 The place also offers the most beautiful 360 degrees view of the Annapurna Range and other ranges like Dhaulagiri, Langtang, and Manaslu.
 You can climb to the nearby hills to get a distinct view of sunrise and sunset with the mountain ranges in the background.
 During the winter, the views of the mountains are very clear and pleasing.